 If you are planning on leaving your company or have already left, consider working with a financial advisor and/or attorney to discuss your situation and review your options.
 Planning ahead is always the best idea whenever possible.
 If you are still with your employer but evaluating the next step in your career, now may be a great time to get your professional team together.

 Even if stock options or equity awards are a large part of your compensation, many of us rely on our employer for other financial benefits as well, which should be considered as you evaluate other offers.
 For example, how does the health insurance compare?
 What about the retirement plan?
 If your current employer matches your contributions, what's the vesting period?
 If you are nearly vested in matching contributions, perhaps it makes sense to wait.

 What about life insurance coverage?
 Although you may be able to buy a policy that was previously given to you as a benefit, it may not make sense financially.
 In some situations - perhaps your health has deteriorated or you're much older - getting a new policy may be difficult or implausible.

 As a fee-only wealth management firm, we regularly work to help clients in biotech and tech sort through these types of situations so they can stay focused on the big picture and what really matters in life.
-To learn more, schedule a complementary one-on-one phone consultation today.
+To learn more about Private Wealth Management, schedule a complementary one-on-one phone consultation today.